Arseni1919/Learning_DRL/README.md

 ### IQL

 The idea is simple.
 Just run independent RL agents in some environments.
-The main problem: inconsistency of the world that is dependent on actions of other agents.
+The main problem: nonstationarity of the world that is dependent on actions of other agents.
 Surprisingly, in some cases IQL works great (e.g. ping-pong env).
 In [IQL (2015)](https://arxiv.org/abs/1511.08779) paper the authors show how by playing with the reward definitions the behaviour of agents change from cooperative to competitive.